-Objectives Actions Timescales Lead & Key Partners Promote the uptake of energy efficiency technologies in commercial and domestic properties Consider the inclusion of local energy efficiency standards through the preparation of the Greater Nottingham Strategic Plan.
-2023/24 onwards Lead: Head of Development & Place Key Partners: Planning Policy Manager Food Health & Housing Manager Climate Change Officer Maximise available funding and promote schemes to help retrofit housing within the borough, prioritising low EPC rated owner occupied and rented homes (both social & private), privately owned properties (D and below) and social landlord housing where possible.
-Throughout the strategy Lead: Head of Environment Key Partners: Food, Health and Housing Manager Climate Change Officer Create or promote a scheme that helps simplify the retrofit market and reduce costs for property owners by creating a one-stopshop for energy efficiency measures with pre-procured contractors.
-Throughout the strategy Lead: Head of Environment Key Partners: Food, Health and Housing Manager Property Manager Climate Change Officer Communications Manager
+Objectives Actions Timescales Lead & Key Partners Promote the uptake of energy efficiency technologies in commercial and domestic properties Set local efficiency standards for new homes in the Greater Nottingham Strategic Plan in line with the Future Homes Standard 2022 onwards Planning Service and Climate Change Officer Maximise available funding and promote schemes such as the Green Homes Grant to help retrofit housing within the borough, prioritising low EPC rated privately owned properties (D and below) and social landlord housing where possible.
+Throughout the strategy Food, Health and Housing Manager, Climate Change Officer and Marketing Manager Create or promote a scheme that helps simplify the retrofit market and reduce costs for property owners by creating a one-stop-shop for energy efficiency measures with pre-procured contractors.
+Throughout the strategy Food, Health and Housing Manager, Climate Change Officer and Marketing Manager Investigate financial incentives for installing energy efficiency measures/low carbon technology in residential, commercial and industrial premises in Gedling 2022 onwards Economic Development, Estates, Food, Health and Housing Manager, Climate Change Officer and Planning